ACEnglish/kanpig/README.md

 # 🔧 Core Parameter Details

-The default parameters are tuned to work generally well for genotyping a single sample's VCF, meaning the variants are all expected to be present in the sample.
-For a multi-sample VCF (a.k.a. a project-level VCF), the optimal parameters are still being determined and will likely be dependent on things such as number of samples in the VCF, merging strategy of the variants, and sequencing technology.
+The default parameters are tuned to work generally well for genotyping a single sample's VCF.
+For a multi-sample VCF (a.k.a. a project-level VCF), the optimal parameters will be dependent on things such as number of samples in the VCF and the merging strategy of the variants.

-### `--bed`
-A sorted bed file (`bedtools sort`) that restricts kanpig to only analyzing variants with starts and ends within a single bed entry.

-### `--ploidy-bed`
-This bed file informs kanpig of special regions within chromosomes that should have non-diploid genotypes.
-For example, a female human sample shouldn't have any genotypes on chrY.
-A male human sample should have hemizygous genotypes on chrY and the non-pseudoautosomal regions of chrX.
-The [ploidy_beds/](https://github.com/ACEnglish/kanpig/tree/develop/ploidy_beds) directory has example bed files for GRCh38.
-All regions not within the `--ploidy-bed` (or if no bed is provided) are assumed to be diploid.

 ### `--neighdist`
 Kanpig will build local variant graphs from groups of variants in a 'neighborhood'.
 These neighborhoods are determined by making the maximum end position